python-can-define-radio/sdr-course/classroom_activities/Ch03_Analyzing_Signals_URH/040_Interpret_unknown_signal.md

-# Interpret a signal using URH 📻
+# <!-- pandoc-only LSA 4: --> Interpret a signal using URH 📻

 ### Download signal